HIOTio/HIOTProto/specification.md

 Error messages sent from the deployment have a different structure to most other types of messages in that the second and third elements define the role associated with the error and the type of error experienced.
-For example, a message topic “e/b/1/&lt;device path&gt;” contains an error of type 1, “no path to device”, relating to a broker on the device on path &lt;device path&gt;.
+For example, a message topic "e/b/1/&lt;device path&gt;" contains an error of type 1, "no path to device", relating to a broker on the device on path &lt;device path&gt;.

 The following table outlines the error types and priority ranges for the